DocVaughan/MCHE201---Intro-to-Eng-Design/MicroPython/MCHE201 - In-class Exercise 11 - 03:15:18/README.md

 spring semester of 2018.

 That exercise was given as:

-This simple script to reads the value of an IR sensor every 500ms and prints its value to the REPL.
-The yellow cable from the sensor should be connected to Pin X22 on the pyboard, as shown below.
+* Connect:
+    - the IR sensor
+    - a pushbutton
+* Wait for the pushbutton to be pressed
+* Once it is pressed:
+    - Read the IR sensor every 100ms for 30 seconds
+    - Print its value to the REPL
+    - If objects are closer than 6 inches, turn on the RED LED
+    - Otherwise, turn on the Green LED
+* After 30 seconds, turn off all the LEDs

+The hardware configuration to run this script without modification is shown below.

 ![IR Sensor Hardware Setup](pyboard_breadboard_IRsensor.png)